kratsg/JetReclustering/README.md

 ### Output Reclustered Jet Trimming

 The output jets can be trimmed using the `RCJetPtFrac` or `m_ptFrac` options.
 If these are set to 0 (or less), this will turn the reclustered jet trimming tool off (essentially skipping the step).
+Note that by default, we will not kt-cluster the subjets as `RCJetSubjetRadius` / `m_subjet_radius` are set to 0.0 by default, however one can set them to a non-zero radius value if you want to form subjets (if you somehow passed in `xAOD::Jet` objects that represent clusters rather than small-R jets).

 ### Variable-R Jet Finding